 - He is charismatic, often charming, his personality like a physical force.
 People tend to like him, sometimes even when they know he isn't on their side, and even those who hate his guts have to admit respect.
 Even when at his darkest, he has traits which one can't help but admire.

-- He is Genre Savvy, sometimes dangerously so.
-He does not fall for obvious traps, release the Sealed Evil in a Can or negotiate a Deal with the Devil before having devised a plan to deal with it.
+- He is Genre Savvy.
+He does not fall for obvious traps, release the Sealed Evil in a Can or negotiate a Deal with the Devil before having devised The Plan plan to deal with it.
 Bringing one down is a long process of getting him cornered, although sometimes it is abrupt and played for shock value to show someone's awesomeness by comparison.

 While usually an antagonist, especially if he's the Big Bad

 , the Magnificent Bastard can be aligned on either side of a conflict.
 Hell, he's so amazing he tends to forgo the idea of good and evil altogether

 , instead following his own agenda, choosing to help whichever side

 will further his goals.
 However, it's true that his penchant for manipulation at the expense of others means it's common for him to be a Villain

 , but purely heroic examples exist.
 Either way, he's usually in charge of whatever organization he's involved with, or might as well be